-Ever considered travelling to Bruges?
+Ever considered traveling to Bruges?
 After watching this movie, you will!
 The gorgeous scenery takes you back in time.
 The witty dialogue of the two hiding hitmen, combined with crime thriller elements and dark comedy makes sure that this movie won’t get boring.
 Not your usual travel movie, but a great showcase for Belgium.

 11. Seven Years in Tibet

 This movie is based on the real story of Austrian mountaineer Heinrich Harrer who arrives in Tibet during World War II.
 He gets introduced to the 14th Dalai Lama and becomes his tutor and close friend.
-To see his expectations and the reality of this nation and culture, is very interesting and fascinating to watch.
+To see his expectations and the reality of this nation and culture is very interesting and fascinating to watch.

 12. The Way

 Definitely one of the best travel movies out there.
 And one of the most emotional ones.
 The character played by Martin Sheen travels to the famous “ El Camino de Santiago” to recover the body of his estranged son, who died on the way.
-He ends up doing the pilgrimage himself and realizes why his son loved travelling so much.
+He ends up doing the pilgrimage himself and realizes why his son loved traveling so much.
 Be prepared to cry!

 13. Take Me Home

 Thom is jobless and broke in New York City when he decides to drive his illegal taxicab around the streets.
 That’s when businesswoman Claire jumps in, who just received a call that her estranged father is in the hospital.
 The two end up driving all the way to California to see him.
-A very enjoyable cross-country-trip that turns into a romantic comedy.
+A very enjoyable cross-country trip that turns into a romantic comedy.

 14. Up in the Air

 If you are a traveler by choice you will, of course, love your lifestyle.
 But that doesn’t mean that there are no downsides.
 The movie shows how a businessman portrayed by George Clooney spends much of his time in the air as he travels around the States for his job and how much he loves the fame coming with it.
 Until he realizes that he is missing out on the normal life people around him have.
-A movie that many frequent flyer or long-term traveler can relate to.
+A movie that many frequent flyers or long-term travelers can relate to.

 15. A Good Year